-Code lists
+Code (kit) lists

-Code lists are only relevant to double blind trials.
+Code lists (also known as kit or medication lists) are only relevant to double blind trials.
 The code list provides the confidential link between the kit codes and the true treatment group.
 It is used by the drug packager or pharmacist, for instance, to label the active and placebo treatments with the kit code - see the FAQ for more information.
 Here is an example of a code list in the randomisation system: